 Green ICT in Government

 Government entities have an important role to play in encouraging sustainable ICT across all industries.
 Effective leadership requires internal implementation, as well.
 The tag at the top of this post - government - helps you easily locate posts containing opportunities for and applications of Green ICT in government operations.
 (Green ICT in public education is found through the education tag.)
+Our latest update to this post is the disappointing news about New Zealand's decline in ICT sustainability in government.

 You can see our coverage of the US Federal government's plan for consolidation of its (supposed) 2094 data centers in the 2011 section of this post.
 The Federal Times reports that by June 2013, "…agencies had a revised inventory of more than 6,000 data centers…'We’re three years into the data center consolidation effort, and the government still does not know how many centers it has,' said [a federal IT official.]…[the goverment] has touted data center consolidation as a major cost-cutting initiative estimated to save $3 billion by 2015.
 Those numbers, however, seem less certain as the definitions of a federal data center evolve along with the metrics used to track progress toward consolidating those facilities."
 The article cites "lack [of] visibility or oversight into how offices and bureaus spend their IT dollars" and a lack of "real transparency and metrics".
 Not knowing how much IT gear exists, where it is located, or how much energy it consumes is a common problem in large decentralized bureaucracies ranging from government agencies to public universities.